Michael Reich: Early life and education

-Michael Reich was born in Trzebina, Poland, to Polish-Jewish parents who survived the Holocaust.
-In 1949, his family moved to the United States where Reich attended public schools in New York City, Swarthmore College for his undergraduate degree in 1966, and Harvard University to earn a PhD in economics.
+Reich was born in Trzebina, Poland, to Polish-Jewish parents who survived the Holocaust.
+The family moved to a Displaced Persons camp in Stuttgart, Germany in 1946 and emigrated to the United States in 1949, where Reich attended public schools in New York City, received a BA from Swarthmore College, majoring in mathematics, in 1966, and earned a Ph.D. in Economics from Harvard University in 1974.

 Reich notes that he was a "child of the Sputnik age", thus he initially attended college with ambitions to become a physicist, focusing primarily in the fields of science and mathematics.
-However, his college years changed him as he became heavily involved in activist movements, including protests against the United States’ military role in the Vietnam War.
-It was during this time that Reich subscribed to the New Left movement.

-Union for Radical Political Economics

-In 1968, while in graduate school, Reich was a founding member of the Union for Radical Political Economics (URPE).
-In doing so, as Reich describes in a biographical compilation piece (A Biographical Dictionary of Dissenting Economists), he helped "to organize an influential circle of radical economists."
-URPE's agenda, as described by a spokesperson for the group, is to:
+His first publication, which appeared in Physical Review in 1964, arose from his work as a summer intern at the U.S. Naval Research Laboratory.
+Reich’s participation in the famous 1963 March on Washington for Freedom and Jobs led him to switch his interests from physics to economics.